Biologically-Motivated Learning Model for Instructed Visual Processing: Instruction-based learning

-Given a task $t$, we use the TD task head to propagate the task along the TD network.
-Since each task activates different patterns, it composes a unique task-dependent sub-network.
-By running the BU network with GaLU activation, we gate the BU computation to propagate the input $x$ along the corresponding counter BU sub-network.
-Thus the resulting MTL algorithm learns for each task a unique mapping function $f_t: x \rightarrow y$ conditioned on the task $t$, see Figure ~\ref{fig: mtl algorithm}.
+In the previous section, we described how the TD network can be used for learning a pure BU model.
+In this section, we describe how the model performs visual guidance.
+The TD network in our model can guide the BU network to perform multiple tasks by selecting a sub-network for each learned task (where sub-networks can overlap).
+In this setting, the objective is to predict an output $y$ given an input $x$ and a task $t$.
+To accommodate this, the model has one additional head, resulting in two heads: a prediction head, and an instruction head.
+Each head consists of two parts: one for the BU network and the other for the TD network, preserving the symmetrical structure and lateral connectivity of the BU-TD core, see Appendix Fig ~\ref{fig: heads} for an illustration of the heads' structure.

-As was shown in section ~\ref{section: learning algorithm}, assuming the BU and TD weights have similar values, our BU update is equivalent to the back-propagation update.
-However, the TD weights will not be updated by any gradient-based optimization method because the gradients of the gating function with respect to the TD activations are zero.
-In contrast, Counter-Hebb learning applies to both the BU and TD networks and enforces weight symmetry, as shown in section ~\ref{section CH learning}.
-Thus we suggest coupling the BU and TD weights, resulting in sharing the same weights across the two networks.
-In that case, the BP algorithm will update the shared weights, effectively updating both networks with an identical update derived from the BU computation.
-Consequently, the BP algorithm performs the same update as our Counter-Hebbian learning.
+The prediction head $H_{pred}$, of one linear layer, is responsible for generating predictions and providing feedback, as mentioned in section ~\ref{section: the BU-TD model}.
+The instruction head, $H_{instruct}$, employs a 2-layer MLP for specifying the selected task, projecting instructional information to the visual space (and vice versa), similarly to instruction processing in VLMs.
+More specifically, the instruction head takes a task representation $t$ as input and maps it to the top-level TD layer $\bar{h}_L$.
+We use one-hot encoding for representing the tasks, however, more complex embedding can be explored, such as a projection from an LLM.
+Note that in our experiments, we allow only one head to participate in each pass of the model (either the prediction or instruction head), refer to Fig ~\ref{fig: mtl algorithm} for an illustration of how the two heads are utilized in learning instruction-based models.

-This approach uses standard architectures, eliminating the need for special multi-task architectures and task-specific parameters.
-Yet, it allows maximum flexibility for sharing parameters across different tasks by using task-dependent sub-networks.
-Therefore, we offer a potential direction to solve the negative transfer problem that uses standard architectures and optimizers.
+The instruction-based learning algorithm is shown in Algorithm ~\ref{alg: mtl}.
+This algorithm consists of two passes for prediction (a TD followed by BU) followed by an additional TD pass for the learning, thereby extending Algorithm ~\ref{alg: CH learning} with one additional step of instruction processing that selects a task-specific sub-network.
+Given a task $t$, the TD instruction head is used to propagate the task representation along the TD network.
+Since each task activates different patterns, the activated neurons (i.e., with activation value larger than $0$) define a task-dependent sub-network.
+By running the BU network with GaLU activation, the BU computation is gated to propagate the input $x$ along the corresponding BU sub-network.
+In this manner, the resulting algorithm learns for each task a different predictor which is conditioned on the task, resembling a modular architecture where different modules are dedicated to each task.
+See Fig \ref{fig: mtl algorithm} for a visualization of this guided process.